-- a) Except as this Part provides otherwise, compliance Compliance with the standards of this Part at a site is to be determined as follows: - 1) For a structure (e.g., buildings), at the closest practicablepractical distance beyond the outermost edge of for-the structure. - 2) For groundwater that underlies a potential primary or secondary source, the outermost edge as specified in Section 620.240(e)(1). - 3) For groundwater that underlies a coal mine refuse disposal area, a coal combustion waste disposal area, or an impoundment that contains sludge, slurry, or precipitated process material at a coal preparation plant, the outermost edge as specified in Section 620.240(f)(1) or the location of monitoring wells in existence as of November 25, 1991, the effective date-of this Part on a permitted site. - 4) For a groundwater management zone, as specified in a corrective action process. - 5) For groundwater, any point where monitoring is conducted using a water well5 or a monitoring well that meets one of the following conditions: - A) For a potable water supply well if: geologic- - i) Geologic logs exist for this well; or geologic - ii) Geologic logs in the immediate 1,000-foot area of this well are representative of the hydrogeologic materials encountered by this well as determined by a licensed professional geologist or a licensed professional engineer; or a- - A WHPA has been delineated outside of an applicable setback zone of a community water well or well field in compliance accordance with the "Guidance Document for Groundwater Protection Needs Assessments,"-incorporated-by reference at Section 620.125, and "The Illinois Wellhead Protection Program," incorporated by reference inat Section 620.125. - B) For a potable water supply well other than a community water supply well, a construction report has been filed with the Department of Public Health for thesuch potable well, or thesuch well has been located and constructed (or reconstructed) to meet the Illinois Water Well Construction Code [415 ILCS 30] and 77 Ill.
+- a) Except as this Part provides otherwise, compliance with the standards of this Part at a site is to be determined as follows: - For a structure (e.g., buildings), at the closest practicablepractical distance beyond the outermost edge of for the structure. - 2) For groundwater that underlies a potential primary or secondary source, the outermost edge as specified in Section 620.240(e)(1). - 3) For groundwater that underlies a coal mine refuse disposal area, a coal combustion waste disposal area, or an impoundment that contains sludge, slurry, or precipitated process material at a coal preparation plant, the outermost edge as specified in Section 620.240(f)(1) or the location of monitoring wells in existence as of November 25, 1991, the effective date of this Part on a permitted site. - 4) For a groundwater management zone, as specified in a corrective action process. - 5) For groundwater, any point where monitoring is conducted using a water well5 or a monitoring well that meets one of the following conditions: - A) For a potable water supply well if: geologic - i) Geologic logs exist for this well; or geologic - ii) Geologic logs in the immediate 1,000-foot area of this well are representative of the hydrogeologic materials encountered by this well as determined by a licensed professional geologist or a licensed professional engineer; or a - A WHPA has been delineated in compliance accordance with the "Guidance Document for Groundwater Protection Needs Assessments," incorporated by reference at Section-620.125, and "The Illinois Wellhead Protection Program", incorporated by reference inat Section 620.125. - B) For a potable water supply well other than a community water supply well, a construction report has been filed with the Department of Public Health for thesuch potable well, or thesuch well has been located and constructed (or reconstructed) to meet the Illinois Water Well Construction Code [415 ILCS 30] and 77 Ill.
 Adm.
 Code 920.